settinghead/script-writer/TRANSFORM_JSONDOC_FRAMEWORK.md

 - **Collaboration safety** - Multiple users can work without conflicts
 - **Debugging power** - Trace any issue through the complete chain

-**The one exception**: During streaming, AI can update jsonDocs in real-time for better UX, but this is carefully controlled and only for active generation processes.
+**The one exception**: During streaming, AI can update jsondocs in real-time for better UX, but this is carefully controlled and only for active generation processes.

 ### **Putting It All Together**